nitrogensensor/daisywrapper/README.md

 # Daisywrapper
 The Daisy wrapper wraps [Daisy](https://daisy.ku.dk) executions and runs them remotely.

+TLDR: You don't need to run Daisy on your own desktop PC anymore - your simulations are executed in parrallel on remote servers.

-This liberates the user of installing Daisy locally, and enables execution on a remote server, either on a self-hosted dedicated hardware or scaled out in the cloud, using Google Cloud Run.
+The servers can either be self-hosted on dedicated hardware or scaled out in the cloud.

-This module wraps the daisy execution in a command-line interface CLI for quickly simulating many different but similar simulations.
-The module contains a CLI interface to a client which can run daisy locally or remotely as well as a server which can serve the requests of the client.
+The default server runs at DTU Diplom and can run 16 simulations in parrallel.
+If you need more then the cloud solution enables you to run several thousand simulations in parralel, only paying for the actual CPU time used.

-# Quickstart
+# Quickstart - how to execute Daisy on a remote server

 Here is what you need to get started.

 In-depth documentation, inclusive how to run a server and how to use it as a Java library, [is available](documentation)

-### Getting the executable.
+## Getting the wrapper.

+You will need to install Java (JRE).

-Download https://daisy.nitrogensensor.eu/resultat/diverse/daisy.jar and save it in a known place on your computer.
+Then download https://daisy.nitrogensensor.eu/resultat/diverse/daisy.jar and save it in a known place on your computer.

-## Usage - how to execute Daisy on a remote server
+## Usage

 The wrapper is a command line tool.